Turnover has plagued local election offices since 2020. One swing state county is trying to recover

 WILKES-BARRE, Pa. — The polls had just opened for last year's midterms in Pennsylvania when the phones began ringing at the election office in Luzerne County.

 Polling places were running low on paper to print ballots.
-Volunteers were frustrated, and voters were getting agitated.
+Volunteers were frustrated, and voters were worried they might not be able to vote.

 Emily Cook, the office's interim deputy director who had been in her position for just two months, rushed to the department's warehouse.
 She found stacks of paper, but it was the wrong kind — ordered long ago and too thick to meet the requirements for the county's voting equipment.